Bodysprays are back in fashion, and it seems they are set to stay.

 Many of these aromatic sprays are actually synthetic – potentially toxic petrochemicals, some of which are known allergens and hormone disruptors.

 Fortunately, it’s straightforward to make your own with a few ingredients.
-With so many gorgeous botanical oils and essential oils, it’s easy to become enchanted with the blending process.
+With so many gorgeous botanical, essential, and natural oils, it’s easy to become enchanted with the blending process.
 Many of these ingredients also offer potent aromatherapeutic and skincare benefits.

 Seriously, for creative people, making body oils with essential oils can be a dreamy, otherworldly pursuit.

 Natural oils you can use within a formula

 Apricot Kernel oil: An excellent natural oil is easily absorbed into the skin without being too oily.

 We love this oil because it is packed full of skin-loving essential vitamins, such as A and E, which act as antioxidants, killing off free radicals which cause cellular damage, helping to prevent premature ageing.